 For example, let’s say you notice that one of your employees is less productive than the rest of your team.
 Before you jump to conclusions and assume it’s a behavioral issue, take the time to look at it from all angles.
 It may not be the employee that’s the problem.
 Are there any other factors that could be hindering your employee’s productivity, such as a change in management, staff or processes?
 Does he have the tools he needs to get the job done in a timely and efficient manner?
 Does he have the skills and knowledge to fulfill his job duties?

 If you don’t take the time to step back and collect the facts, you may not be looking at the problem holistically.
-As a result, you might make decisions that only treat the symptoms of the problem and not the root cause.
+As a result, your basic decision-making process may only be treating the symptoms of the problem and not the root cause.

 While you shouldn’t be hasty when tough decisions arise, sticking your head in the sand and just hoping it will go away isn’t wise either.
 Often, these things don’t resolve themselves.
 And procrastinating only causes problems to fester.